realm/SwiftLint/README.md

 `swiftlint --config .swiftlint.yml --config .swiftlint_child.yml`

+### Get a List of Rules Violations
+Use Swiftlint Helper to make a list of violations which would help in assigning and segregating the tasks - https://swiftlinthelper.codecrops.com

 ### Nested Configurations

 In addition to a main configuration (the `.swiftlint.yml` file in the root folder),